-On August 19, 2011, the Company received notification from Cryo-Cell de Mexico ("Mexico") that they were terminating the license agreement effective immediately due to an alleged breach of the license agreement.
-On October 17, 2011, the Company and Mexico entered into an amendment to the license agreement whereby the termination has been revoked and Mexico will pay the Company \$1,863,000 in 37 monthly installments of \$50,000 beginning on October 17, 2011 with a final payment of \$13,000.
-The amendment is expected to result in a reduction of licensee income in future periods.
+On August 19, 2011, the Company received notification from Mexico that it was terminating the license agreement effective immediately due to an alleged breach of the license agreement.
+On October 17, 2011, the Company and Mexico entered into an amendment to the license agreement whereby the termination was revoked and Mexico will pay the Company \$1,863,000 in 37 monthly installments of \$50,000 beginning on October 17, 2011 with a final payment of \$13,000.
+The amendment will result in a reduction of licensee income in future periods.
 In December 2013, Mexico paid the balance due of \$563,000.
-The Company recognized the balance paid as licensee and interest income in the accompanying consolidated statement of operations as of February 28, 2014.
+The Company recognized the balance paid as licensee and interest income during the six months ended May 31, 2014 in the accompanying consolidated statement of operations.
 Mexico has no other continuing obligations to the Company for royalties or other license payments and the agreement is terminated.

-As of February 28, 2014 and November 30, 2013, the Company recorded a note receivable of \$0 and \$550,782, respectively, and deferred revenue of \$0 and \$551,585, respectively, in the accompanying consolidated balance sheets.
+As of May 31, 2014 and November 30, 2013, the Company recorded a receivable of \$0 and \$550,782, respectively, and deferred revenue of \$0 and \$551,585, respectively, in the accompanying consolidated balance sheets.
 Note receivable is calculated using the present value of all of the monthly installments using a discount rate that reflects both the risk-free rate at the inception of the contract and the contract period.
-In accordance with the agreement, the Company received three installments of \$50,000 during the first quarter of 2013 which is reflected in the consolidated statement of operations as of February 28, 2013 as licensee and interest income.
+In accordance with the agreement, the Company received six installments of \$50,000 during the six months ended May 31, 2013, which is reflected in the consolidated statement of operations as of May 31, 2013 as licensee and other income.